tamirscherf/Rat_features_extraction/README.md

 ## Folders

-Train_net: This folder contains the functions for training nets and validating them.
+Train_net: This folder contains the nets architectures, validation methods, the regression layer and the training function.

-Data_preparetion: Contains a function for augmentation of the data.
+Data_preparetion: Contains the function for augmentation of the data.

 Tagger: Tagging the data was necessary.
 I built a GUI for tagging data.

-Resulets: contains the validations of the network and video results on raw data.
+This folder contains the tagger code with an example and further explanations.

-Predicte: predicting using two networks.
-More information below.
+Predicte: Predicting using two networks in order to minimize execution time.
+More information below and within the folder.

-## Using two nets for Minimizing prediction running time
+## Using two nets for Minimizing execution time

 Minimizing the running time of the prediction of the net had great importance to the project.
 Therefore I dropped the input image size from 200X200 pixels to 100X100 and afterwards to 50X50.
-While net performance on most of the 50X50 images were good, for a few images of a certain behavior of the rat, the 50X50 resolution was too low causing bad results.
+While the net performances on most of the 50X50 images were good, for a few images of a certain behavior of the rat, the 50X50 resolution was too low and caused bad results.
 I implemented a function that can detect those parts where the 50X50 net fails (based on the variance of the first derivative of the net output), and used a 100X100 net only for predicting those “hard” parts.
 This manipulation improved the prediction running time and accuracy.

 ![](visualization/Predicting_using_two_nets.png)